AnielloPiscopo/hyperskill-to-do-list/README.md

 - **Task management** — create, read, update, and delete tasks
 - **Board management** — group tasks into boards, with full CRUD
+- **Task priority** — assign priority levels to tasks, with automatic ordering by priority and status
 - **Soft delete** — archive and restore both tasks and boards instead of permanently deleting them
 - **Cascade archiving** — archiving a board archives all of its tasks; restoring a board can optionally restore its tasks too
 - **Bulk operations** — archive or restore multiple tasks/boards at once (all or a specific list of ids)
-- **Authentication** — token-based authentication with login and registration endpoints
+- **Authentication** — token-based authentication with login, registration, logout, and password change
+- **User profile** — retrieve the current user's profile via `/auth/me/`
 - **Permissions** — only the author of a task or board can update, delete, archive, or restore it
+- **Rate limiting** — login and registration endpoints are throttled to prevent brute force attacks
-- **Filtering, search & ordering** — filter tasks by status/board, search by title/description, order by multiple fields
+- **Filtering, search & ordering** — filter tasks by status/priority/board, search by title/description, order by multiple fields
 - **Pagination** — consistent page-based pagination across list endpoints
 - **API documentation** — auto-generated Swagger UI via `drf-spectacular`
 - **Containerized environment** — PostgreSQL via Docker Compose for development